AntczakEI/app-ads/_posts/2026-03-21-how-to-recover-between-two-training-sessions-in-one-day.md

 If naps do not work for you, quiet rest can still help.

-For general sleep-related recovery, see [Sleep After Training: How to Recover Faster](/recovery/sleep-after-training-recover-faster/).
+For general sleep-related recovery, see [Sleep After Training: How to Recover Faster and Perform Better](/recovery/sleep-after-training-how-to-recover-faster-and-perform-better/).

-## Should You Stretch or Do Mobility Between Sessions?
+## Should you stretch or do mobility between sessions?

 Yes, but keep it light and useful.